KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Eating Clean

-After I was diagnosed with high cholesterol last year, I began to adjust my eating habits in line with the recommendations of my doctor.
+My cholesterol was first identified as being high at my work Wellness Screening in 2023.
+Although I brought it down, it was still considered high at my annual physical in 2024.
+I began to adjust my eating habits in line with the recommendations of my doctor.
 After some health issues this year, including both a stomach bug and food poisoning, I wanted to start "eating clean" for good.
 I have replaced many high cholesterol foods with low-cholesterol alternatives.
 While I have not completely cut out red/poultry meat and dairy, by default, I do not eat it at home, and I eat it less often outside of home.
 On the occassion that I eat it, it is less impactful.

-When I did my annual physical later in the year, I had lost 16 pounds, my cholesterol was greatly reduced, and I did not need a prescription, to my great surprise.
+When I did my annual physical later this year, I had lost 16 pounds, my cholesterol was greatly reduced, and I did not need a prescription, to my great surprise.

 Some favorite substitutions:
 * Hummus and triscuits instead of dairy-based dip and potato chips